Stemt/hm.h/README.md

 ### Raw API Example

 > [!NOTE]
-> By default hm.h uses HM_ASSERT to check if memory allocation has failed, causing an abort if that is the case.
+> By default hm.h panics if memory allocation has failed and causes an abort if that is the case.
 > See [Disable Panic on Allocation Failure](#Disable-Panic-on-Allocation-Failure) if you want to change that behavior.

 ```c